« View All Posts

 1. Sign Your Truck On with a Trucking Company

-Many drivers that are just getting their start as an owner-operator decide to sign on with a trucking company and lease their truck to them to haul their freight.
-This option will provide you with the most support as an owner-operator.
+Many drivers just getting their start as owner-operators sign on with a trucking company and lease their trucks onto them to haul their freight.
+This option will give you the most support as an owner-operator.

 The company will find loads for you and offer them to you.
-You’ll have the option to accept or deny loads.
-In some cases, the company may let you help secure your own loads, but most often you’ll be looking on their internal load board — not external load boards.
+You’ll have the option to accept or deny loads, much like a lease driver would.
+In some cases, the company may let you help choose your loads, but most often you’ll be looking at their internal load board — not external load boards.

 Before you can sign your truck on with a company, your truck will need to meet that company’s truck specifications and it must pass a Department of Transportation (DOT) inspection.
-There’s certain paperwork you’ll need to provide, you may need to plate the truck in a specific state and you may need to head to the company’s orientation program to sign paperwork and go through some training.
+Some of the requirements include:

 When you’re this type of owner-operator, you don’t have as much liability or risk.
-You’re not running under your authority, so you aren’t responsible for all of the paperwork that other owner-operators are.
-You aren’t running on your own, so you don’t have to worry about your CSA score influencing the customers you can haul freight for, either.
+You’re not running under your own authority, so you aren’t responsible for all of the paperwork that other owner-operators are.

 Not only will you have a dispatcher or planner assisting you, but you also may have access to the company’s fuel and parts discounts and their network of shops.
 You may have a fleet fuel card to make your fuel purchases.
 Instead of needing a large cash flow to cover fuel or parts purchases, this money may be subtracted from your settlements.